krzysztofj1234567890/computer-science-basics-tutorials/Kubernetes/kubernetes.md

 ### Kubernetes components

-* controller-manager: is responsible for running various controllers that regulate behavior in the cluster; for example, ensuring that all of the replicas of a service are available and healthy.
+* __controller-manager__: is responsible for running various controllers that regulate behavior in the cluster; for example, ensuring that all of the replicas of a service are available and healthy.
-* scheduler: is responsible for placing different Pods onto different nodes in the cluster.
+* __scheduler__: is responsible for placing different Pods onto different nodes in the cluster.
-* etcd server: is the storage for the cluster where all of the API objects are stored
+* __etcd server__: is the storage for the cluster where all of the API objects are stored
-* nodes: nodes are separated into control-plane nodes that contain containers like the API server, scheduler, etc., which manage the cluster, and worker nodes where your containers will run
+* __nodes__: nodes are separated into control-plane nodes that contain containers like the API server, scheduler, etc., which manage the cluster, and worker nodes where your containers will run

 ### The Kubernetes Client